Call This Friday to Get $50 OFF

 Electrical Shock

 Electrical shock is another risk plumbers undergo.
 Electricity and water do not mix.
 Often times if there is a plumbing leak, it is in close proximity to electrical wiring.
 When making repairs it is important to both shut off the water supply the electricity.
-This is why plumbing repairs are best left to the professionals. plumbing safety
+This is why plumbing repairs are best left to the professionals.

 Exposure To Bio-hazards